reaver-flomesh/fsm-docs/content/en/demos/egress/egress_policy.md

 ## Prerequisites

-- Kubernetes cluster running Kubernetes {{< param min_k8s_version >}} or greater.
+- Kubernetes cluster version {{< param min_k8s_version >}} or higher.
-- Have FSM installed.
+- Interact with the API server using `kubectl`.
-- Have `kubectl` available to interact with the API server.
+- FSM CLI installed.
-- Have `fsm` CLI available for managing the service mesh.
+- FSM Ingress Controller installed followed by [installation document](/guides/traffic_management/ingress/kubernetes_ingress/#installation)

 ## Demo

-1. Enable egress policy if not enabled:
+1. Enable egress policy if not enabled, at the same time we should confirm egress passthrough is disabled:
     ```bash
-    export fsm_namespace=fsm-system # Replace fsm-system with the namespace where FSM is installed
+    # Replace fsm-system with the namespace where FSM is installed
-    kubectl patch meshconfig fsm-mesh-config -n "$fsm_namespace" -p '{"spec":{"featureFlags":{"enableEgressPolicy":true}}}'  --type=merge
+    kubectl patch meshconfig fsm-mesh-config -n fsm-system -p '{"spec":{"featureFlags":{"enableEgressPolicy":true}},"traffic":{"enableEgress":false}}' --type=merge
     ```

 1. Deploy the `curl` client into the `curl` namespace after enrolling its namespace to the mesh.